StuyPulse/team694.github.io/resources/stuysplash2021/index.md

 [Presentation](
 https://docs.google.com/presentation/d/1c716GScX0mzcnDAIznfAcWcDShFhdcn6/edit?usp=sharing&ouid=117641438514045868531&rtpof=true&sd=true)

-> "Presenting and answering questions is different in person than on Zoom/Teams.
+> Presenting and answering questions is different in person than on Zoom/Teams.
 In this interactive session, attendees will learn tips they can use at the 2022 competition.
 Whether you are presenting Chairmans or encountering a judge in the pit, you’ll be prepared to communicate effectively!
 Jeanne Boyarsky is a Distinguished Toastmaster and has given over a hundred speeches.
-She has also written six books about Java and will be giving away a copy to one of the attendees."
+She has also written six books about Java and will be giving away a copy to one of the attendees.